Flag of Minnesota: 1893 flag

 The first physical version of the flag, made of silk, was embroidered by sisters Pauline and Thomane Fjelde.
 Their workmanship earned a gold medal at the fair where it was displayed.

 Center's design was white on the obverse side and blue on the reverse.
 At the center of both sides was the state seal encircled by a white moccasin flowers (a flower indigenous to Minnesota) overlaying a blue disc.
 The seal depicted a scene including a farmer plowing while a Native American on horseback rides westward.
 A red ribbon across the seal bore the motto, L'Étoile du Nord (in French, "The Star of the North").
 The years 1819 (Fort Snelling's founding), 1858 (statehood), and 1893 (flag adoption) appeared in gold around the seal.
 Below it, "Minnesota" was written in gold.
 Surrounding the seal were 19 gold stars arranged in clusters forming a five-pointed-star, symbolizing Minnesota as the 19th state admitted to the union after the original 13.
+In 1895, there was a variant of the state flag which had the state's coat of arms in gold.

 Historians suggest the design drew inspiration from Minnesota infantry flags used during the Civil War, many of which consisted of a blue field with the state seal or an American eagle and a scroll.
 Similar banners were standard issue for all U.S. infantry regiments from 1890 to 1904.

 The 13th Minnesota Infantry Regimental flag from 1898.

 The 1st Minnesota Infantry Regimental flag.

 The 4th Minnesota Infantry Regimental flag.

 The 5th Minnesota Infantry Regimental flag.